Mammography uses X-rays to create images of the breast. These images are called mammograms.

 If you have breast implants, it's important to tell the technologist before your mammogram.
 The mammography machine must be adjusted to get the best image of the natural breast tissue.

 Special positioning of the breast may also be needed.
-Four views of each breast will be taken (instead of the standard two).
+Four views of each breast will be taken (instead of the standard 2).

-If you can, choose a center with technologists and radiologists who are experienced in mammography for women with breast implants.
+If you can, choose an imaging center with technologists and radiologists who are experienced in mammography for screening women with breast implants.
+When you call to make an appointment, ask about their experience imaging women with breast implants.
+If the imaging center doesn’t have staff with this expertise, try to find one that does.

 Screening mammography isn't used in pregnant women because the radiation may harm the fetus.
 Also, younger women (under age 40) usually don’t get screening mammography.